traefik/traefik/docs/toml.md

 ## File backend

 Like any other reverse proxy, Træfik can be configured with a file.
-You have two choices:
+You have three choices:

 - simply add your configuration at the end of the global configuration file `traefik.toml`: